jgmejilla/jgmejilla/README.md

 💻 I'm a 3rd year Computer Science undergraduate studying at the University of the Philippines – Diliman.

-Lately, I've been dabbling in Data Science 📊 and Web Development, and I aim to leverage these interests into **meaningful projects** that tackle 🗺️ *real-world*  problems.
+Lately, I've been dabbling in Data Science 📊 and Web Development.
+I aim to leverage these interests into **meaningful projects** that, hopefully, would tackle real-world problems.

 ## 🔭 Showcase